Key Takeaways

 Primary and noncontributory

 Primary and noncontributory means your policy must pay first when multiple policies could respond to the same loss, and your insurer cannot seek contribution from the other party's policy.
-IRMI defines this as contract insurance language that controls the order in which multiple policies triggered by the same loss respond.
+This contract language controls the order in which triggered policies respond, keeping the project owner's insurance out of the claim.

 Waiver of subrogation